-A Bronze Age burial site, consisting of six cremation pits, was also identified directly north St. Aidan’s, just 70m from Edan’s Cathedral.
-Two parallel ditches, tentatively interpreted as an Early Medieval ringfort, were revealed in the field directly north of these burials.
+A Bronze Age burial site, consisting of six cremation pits, was also identified directly north St. Aidan’s, just 70m from Edan’s Cathedral site (Doyle 2016; Kavanagh 2004; Sheehan 2006).
+Two parallel ditches, tentatively interpreted as an Early Medieval ringfort, were revealed in the field directly north of these burials (Kavanagh 2009).
 Crucially this excavation also revealed a V shaped ditch, which could represent the inner monastic vallum of St Aidan’s Monastery, meaning a circumference for the inner monastic enclosure of c.
-200m.
+200m (Doyle 2016).

 The density of prehistoric archaeology in the vicinity of St Aidan’s Monastery, indicates a high likelihood for encountering prehistoric archaeology during our excavations.
 Furthermore, it suggests the early monastery may have been deliberately placed at this location due to an established pre-existing prehistoric significance – as has been observed at several other monastic sites throughout Ireland.

 The monastic site of Ferns was founded sometime around the turn of the seventh century by St Aidan, also known as St Máedóc or St Mogue (d.
 632).
 While the site was recorded historically, such as when it was raided by the Vikings in 835 and 839 AD, archaeological evidence was slim until recently (Culleton 1999).
 The Viking raids, together with several c. ninth century high-crosses and cross slabs around St Edan’s Cathedral and its environs (SMR WX015-003009-, WX015-003010-, WX015-003011- and WX015-003012-, WX015-003013-, WX015-003017- and WX015-003030-), indicate a monastery of some importance.

 In 2015 a geophysical survey, undertaken by Ger Dowling* as part of a Discovery Programme research project, revealed the first significant sub-surface evidence for the monastery, including anomalies thought to represent two substantive ditches (WX015-003031- and WX015-003032) marking the eastern limits of the monastic enclosure.
-The inner of these ditches is positioned directly beneath the twelfth century Mary’s Abbey (WX015-003004-).
-Anomalies consistent with a structure (WX015-003033-) were also identified directly adjacent, and partly over, the outer enclosure.
+The inner of these ditches is positioned adjacent the twelfth century Mary’s Abbey (WX015-003004-).
+Anomalies consistent with a structure (WX015-003033-) were also identified beside the outer enclosure.
 Within the enclosure anomalies including a possible field system (WX015-003034-) and roadway (WX015-003035-) were also encountered.
-The work, undertaken under license to the state (licence no 15R042), is due for publication in the near future.
+The work, undertaken under license to the state (licence no 15R042), is publicly available on the Archaeological Survey of Ireland website and due for publication in the near future.